KHBDL/KHBDL.github.io/_pages/about.md

 * Postgraduate National Scholarship in 2023.
 *	First Prize for the Graduate Student Innovation Forum Paper Presentation in Hunan Province, 2023.
 *	Outstanding Graduate of Central South University in 2024.
+*	Outstanding Master Theses of Central South University in 2025.